Staging

 Build Phase

-When a developer pushes new code, the CI system automatically picks it up and performs the build, including any unit or integration tests.
-It then uploads the resulting artifacts to the incoming Sonatype Nexus Repository repository.
+Sonatype Nexus Repository repository.
 As part of this operation, Nexus Repository tags the artifacts for later identification.
 The CI project/Job ID and the build ID are often used as the tag.
-For example, the job project-abc with build ID 142 results in the tag project-abc-build-142.
+For example, the job project-abc

 Test Phase

-When ready, you can promote any given build to the next stage.
-In the figure above, a build is promoted from the incoming hosted repository to the uat repository in preparation for testing.
+repository in preparation for testing.
 This can be initiated via the CI job/pipeline or as a separate job.
-Sonatype Nexus Repository receives the promotion call to take all components tagged with project-abc-build-142 and move them into the uat repository.
-This repository is then available to a group of users who test the build to ensure quality.
+Sonatype Nexus Repository receives the promotion call to take all components tagged with project-abc-build-142

 Release Phase

-When testing is complete, you can promote the build to the next stage; in the figure above, a build is promoted from the uat repository to the prod repository in preparation for release.
+repository in preparation for release.
 Again, this may be initiated via the CI job/pipeline or through a separate job.
-Nexus Repository receives the promotion call to take all components tagged with project-abc-build-142 and move them into the prod repository.
+Nexus Repository receives the promotion call to take all components tagged with project-abc-build-142

-Alternatively, if the build fails testing, then you can issue the call to delete all components tagged with project-abc-build-142.
+Alternatively, if the build fails testing, then you can issue the call to delete all components tagged with project-abc-build-142

 REST Endpoints